 3. Remote Healthcare Roles on the Rise

-As an outcrop of the pandemic, there will be more and more remote healthcare jobs on offer.
+As an outcome of the pandemic, there will be more and more remote healthcare jobs to offer.
 This means that medical administrative professionals and other medical jobs that can be performed away from a lab or doctor's office will see a huge bump in applicants.
 Telehealth services are driving most of this change, which means that some doctors may work remotely one hundred percent of the time in the future.

 4. Research and Development is on the rise